Becoming a Municipal Police Board Member

 Applications must include information such as name, community, contact information, education, profession or occupation, current employment, employment history, community service, reason for seeking an appointment and other relevant background information or expertise.

-Apply online for current and future vacancies through the Board Resourcing and Development Office website which contains information about the appointment process and conduct guidelines for B.C. boards and agencies.
+Apply online for current and future vacancies through the Crown Agencies and Board Resourcing Office website which contains information about the appointment process and conduct guidelines for B.C. boards and agencies.

 Current Police Board Vacancies

-To find current advertised vacancies, visit the Board Resourcing and Development Office website.
+To find current advertised vacancies, visit the Crown Agencies and Board Resourcing Office website.